-The trigger point injection may be sodium chloride, dextrose (sugar water), or anesthetic such as procaine or a combination of the same.
+The trigger point injection may be hyaluronic acid, sodium chloride, dextrose (sugar water), or an anesthetic such as procaine or a combination comprising of the same and other component(s).
 Sometimes only a needle without medication is injected into the trigger point.
 This technique is called “dry needling.”
 The injection renders the trigger point inactive and pain is relieved.
 On average, a brief course of treatments can sustain relief.
 Additionally, several sites may be injected in one visit.

 Prolotherapy injection therapy targets ligaments and tendons surrounding joints in our body.
 The dextrose provides nutrition to ligaments and tendons, enhancing the function of the problematic joint.